AndrejKiri/AndrejKiri/README.md

 Short summary: UX researcher with 9+ years of experience.
 Currently excited mainly about Developer Experience – ♾ DevOps, ⚙️ Infrastructure, 🔮 Observability, 👐 Open-source.
 Father of 2 kiddos, Dota 2 player.
 Based in Brno, Czech Republic.
 --->

-## 👋 Hi, my name is Andrej and I am a Sr. UX researcher @ Grafana Labs.
+## 👋 Hi, my name is Andrej and I am a Staff UX researcher @ Grafana Labs.

 I talk to users about their experience with digital products and pass their feedback along to the product teams so they can improve the products.